If you can't view this video, please insert this title URL into your browser search box: https://www.youtube.com/watch?v=pcnWkbiD79c.

 Designing, building, and using a 160 meter antenna for a small urban lot is quite a challenge, especially if you live in a deed-restricted area.
 "HamPrepper" made this "junk bin" special to see if he could get on 160 with a decent signal with just some material he had around his ham shack.
 The antenna works, aided by the use of 300-ohm feed line and a sturdy MFJ-989c "tuner."
 The privacy fence does a lot to hide the antenna from prying eyes.
 If you use this type of antenna, be sure to place as many ground radial as you can to reduce RFI and SWR, as well as increase antenna efficiency.
 The old tale is true: a compromised antenna is better than no antenna.

 For the latest Amateur Radio news and information, please visit these websites:

 http://www.arrl.org/arrl-audio-news (a weekly podcast which is updated each Friday).

 http://amateurradionewsinformation.com (Amateur Radio News & Information).

 Be sure to check the blog sidebars for more antenna and propagation articles.

-Opinions expressed in the blog are mine unless otherwise stated.
+Opinions expressed in this blog are those of the reporters and correspondents unless otherwise stated.

 Thanks for joining us today.